-Biden announces coronavirus task force of physicians, health experts
+President-elect Biden announces coronavirus task force made up of physicians and health experts

 – – –

-The Washington Post’s Lenny Bernstein and Laurie McGinley contributed to this report.
+The Washington Post’s Lenny Bernstein contributed to this report.